pluralsight/guides/in-review/front-end-javascript/tictactoe-with-native-javascript-es6/article.md

 ```

 ### GameHud
-Now that we have a map we can start building up what our user will see, but before we need to create our components.
-Lets assess what kind of Components we need, so we don't end up repeating functionality.
+Now that we have a map we can start building up what our user will see.
+Before getting into the code, we need to design our Components.
+Let's assess what kind of Components we need, so we don't end up repeating functionality.

+### Game visuals

-##### What do we know about the visual information of Tic Tac Toe?
+What do we already know about how Tic-Tac-Toe looks to a user?

-1) We know that players write their symbols on the game field
+1) We know that players write their symbols on the game field.
-2) We know that lines are used to cross where players won
+2) We know that lines are used to cross filled columns, rows, or main diagonals to show that the game has ended.
-3) There's no visual information, but we also know who's symbol turn to play is
+3) We know whose turn it is.

-From these three points we can take that we will need some sort "write value" functionality in our Components and a sort
-of List to be able to get relevant information from the element (noticed the "and"? this means two files, you got it!)
+From these three points we can take that we will need some sort "write value" functionality in our Components and a sort of List to be able to get relevant information from the element.
+Since we have two functionalities, we will create two files to split up our tasks.

-We will start from a base component, since each component has to have a DOM representation we can say that every Component
-is, in the end, the same.
+Start from a base component.
+Since each component has to have a DOM representation, we can say that every Component is, in the end, "the same."

 #### Base Components